tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-This specification defines a TLS extension that introduces an extended key update mechanism for sessions established with classical (EC)DHE, hybrid classical/post-quantum key exchange, or post-quantum KEM exchange.
+This specification defines a TLS extension that introduces an extended key update mechanism for sessions established with classical (EC)DHE, hybrid PQ/T hybrid key exchange, or post-quantum KEM exchange.
 Unlike the standard key update, this mechanism allows peers to inject fresh key exchange input from the negotiated mechanism into an active session.
 By periodically rerunning the negotiated key exchange, this extension enables the derivation of